noepse/checkout-kata/README.md

 npm install
 ```

 ### Running tests

-While in the project folder, run the following command in terminal to run the tests.
+While in the project folder, run the following command in terminal to run the unit tests.

 ```
 npm run test